Photo from Unsplash

 Morning

-If God had willed it, each of us might have entered heaven at the moment of conversion.
-It was not absolutely necessary for our preparation for immortality—that we should tarry here on earth.
-It is possible for a man to be taken to heaven, and to be found fit to be a partaker of the inheritance of the saints in light, though he has but just believed in Jesus.
-It is true that our sanctification is a long and continued process, and we shall not be perfected until we lay aside our bodies and enter within the veil.
-But nevertheless, had the Lord so willed it, He might have changed us from imperfection to perfection, and have taken us to heaven at once!
+If God had chosen to do so, each of us could have entered heaven at the moment of our conversion.
+It wasn’t absolutely necessary for our preparation for eternity that we remain here on earth.
+A person could be taken to heaven and be found fit to share in the inheritance of the saints in light, even if they had only just believed in Jesus.
+It’s true that our sanctification is a long and ongoing process, and we won’t be perfected until we shed these earthly bodies and enter into heaven.
+But if God had willed it, He could have instantly changed us from imperfection to perfection and taken us to heaven at once.

-Would God keep His children out of paradise a single moment longer, than was necessary?
-Why is the army of the living God still on the battle-field, when one charge might give them the victory?
-Why are His children still wandering hither and there through a maze—when a solitary word from His lips would bring them into the center of their hopes in heaven?
-The answer is—they are here that they may “live unto the Lord,” and may bring others to know His love.
-We remain on earth as sowers to scatter good seed; as ploughmen to break up the fallow ground; as heralds publishing salvation.
+Would God keep His children from paradise for even a moment longer than necessary?
+Why is the army of the living God still on the battlefield when a single charge could give them the victory?
+Why are His people still wandering through the wilderness when one word from His lips could bring them into their heavenly inheritance?
+The answer is that we are here to “live unto the Lord” and to bring others to know His love.
+We remain on earth to sow good seed, to break up the hard ground, and to proclaim the message of salvation.
 We are here as the “salt of the earth,” to be a blessing to the world.
-We are here to glorify Christ in our daily life.
-We are here as workers for Him, and as “workers together with Him.”
+We are here to glorify Christ in our daily lives.
+We are here to work for Him, and to work alongside Him.

-Let us see that our life answers its end.
-Let us live earnest, useful, holy lives, to “the praise of the glory of His grace.”
-Meanwhile we long to be with Him, and daily sing,
+Let us make sure that our lives fulfill this purpose.
+Let us live earnest, useful, holy lives, to the praise of His glorious grace.
+And while we live, we long to be with Him, singing,

 “My heart is with Him on His throne,